Atol Protected

 Day 4

-The day starts with a journey through the rugged interior to Landmannalagaur to view the red and green rhyolite peaks, lava flows, steam-vents and hot springs, with the opportunity to bathe if desired.
-On the way, we stop to examine lava flows and ash deposits on the lower slopes of Hekla and a crater lake at Ljotipollur.
+The day involves a journey into the wild rugged interior, on highland roads only open for a few months in summer.
+Our destination is Landmannalagaur to view the famous red and green rhyolite peaks there, recent lava flows, steam-vents and hot springs.
+There should be the opportunity to bathe in the natural hot springs if desired.
+On the way, we stop to examine lava flows and ash deposits on the lower slopes of Hekla and a crater lake at Ljötipollur.

 Cost

-The cost of the visit, based on half-board is £1465.
-This will include flights by Icelandair from Heathrow to Keflavik and return (and airport taxes), bus transfers, ferry to Heimay & return and coach-charter on the itinerary listed above.
-Included in the cost is accommodation (two nights at hotel in Reykjavik and five nights at Hotel Ranga near Hella) Accommodation is based on two-people sharing twin / double rooms, though alternative arrangements are possible.
-All evening meals and breakfasts are included in the price (except for the two evenings in Reykjavik).
-We will aim to stop at localities where lunch can be purchased, or packed lunches can be supplied (at a small extra cost).
+The cost of the visit, based on half-board will be £1945, assuming all places on the trip are filled.
+This includes flights by Icelandair from the UK to Keflavik and return (and airport taxes), local transfers to and from Heimaey, bus transfers and coach-charter on the advertised itinerary.
+Included in the cost is accommodation at the locations listed (four nights at Hotel Hvollsvöllur and three nights at Foss Hotel Rauðara ).
+Accommodation is based on two people sharing twin / double rooms, though alternative arrangements are possible.
+Four evening meals and all breakfasts are included in the price (no evening meals arranged for the three nights in Reykjavik).
+We will aim to stop at localities where lunch can be purchased.
 NB.
 All those taking part in the tour are expected to arrange their own holiday insurance, which can be obtained from any travel agent or insurance broker.